bbaransahin/kaggle-getting-started/README.md

-# Kaggle Competitions
+# Kaggle Getting Started Competitions
-This is a repository that contains my solutions on Kaggle competitions.

-## getting-started
-This directory consist of solutions for Kaggle's "Getting Started" competitions.
+This repository consists of solutions for Kaggle's "Getting Started" competitions and their tutorials.